The structure of almost Abelian Lie algebras: Introduction

 The paper is structured as follows.
 First in section \ref{LieAlg} we introduce notations by reminding some notions and facts from the elementary Lie theory which are used in the body.
-This makes the paper essentially self-contained with little reference to the state-of-the-art in the field, and thereby more accessible to non-specialists.
+This makes the paper essentially self-contained with little reference to the standard background in the field, and thereby more accessible to non-specialists (especially non-mathematicians) who may turn out to be a majority among those interested in the subject.
 Then in section \ref{AALieAlg} we define almost Abelian Lie algebras, discuss their subalgebras and ideals, and decompose them into an indecomposable core and a central extension.
 Further in section \ref{HomClass} we describe homomorphisms between and automorphisms of almost Abelian Lie algebras which then naturally leads to a classification up to isomorphism.
 Afterwards in section \ref{DerOrth} we describe derivations and Lie orthogonal operators on almost Abelian Lie algebras.
 Finally in section \ref{Casimir} we study the centre of the universal enveloping algebra of an almost Abelian Lie algebra.